mattearly/dmpower/README.md

 # dmpower-dungeons-and-dragons-5e

 Dungeon Master Power (dmpower) is a terminal-based D&D5e toolkit intended for Dungeon Masters to aid in game prep and on the fly assistance.
-All you have to do is launch it and all options will be prompted in a custom terminal menu system.
+All you have to do is launch it and all options will be prompted in my custom terminal menu system, which is built to be fast and be uncrashable by bad user prompt input.

 ### Run dmpower on Linux (easy and optimal)